30% of NYC public high school students

 I Challenge Myself is counting down to our 15th anniversary on February 19th, 2020!

 Each month we will post a video of one of our amazing alumni.
+Want to see the video from the previous month?

 Can one thing change you forever?